mashery/wordpress-plugin/README.md

 You should now have everything you need to go to the next section.

-### Setup
+### Project Setup

-    git clone git@github.com:lgomez/wordpress-development.git
+    git clone git@github.com:lgomez/mashery-developer-portal.git
-    cd wordpress-development
+    cd mashery-developer-portal

+### Usage & Commands

+There are several `npm` commands that'll make it much simpler for you to build, run and work with this POC.
+Please take a look at the `scripts` attribute in `package.json` to see a full list of what's available.

+To quickly get started you can just run:

-    npm run initial
+    npm run build

-You should now be able to access your docker container instance by going to the address displayed by the and of the `npm run initial` command.
-If you need to see that again, simply run:
+Which will build a fresh image off of which we'll be basing our container from and then:

+    npm start

+Which will either restart or create (and start) the container.

-    npm run address
+    npm run wp:open

+Will open your default browser to the address where all this is running at.